How Does Owning A Business Complicate Division Of Assets In A Divorce?

 If it was pre-marital, it goes to the party who owned it before the marriage, except that any increase in value could generally be divided between the parties in some circumstances.
 If the business was co-mingled, to the point that it loses its separate character, the entire business could be considered a marital asset.

 For more information on Dividing A Business In A Utah Divorce, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.